python-cffi/cffi/doc/source/index.rst

     >>> lib.function_returning_a_struct()
     <cdata 'struct foo_s' owning 8 bytes>

-There are a few "obscure-case" limitations to the argument types and return type.
+There are a few (obscure) limitations to the argument types and return type.
 You cannot pass directly as argument a union, nor a struct which uses bitfields (note that passing a *pointer* to anything is fine).
 If you pass a struct, the struct type cannot have been declared